shred787/mindaid/replit.md

 # Overview

-This is a full-stack AI-powered personal assistant application built with React, Express, and PostgreSQL.
+This is a full-stack AI-powered business assistant application built with React, Express, and PostgreSQL.
 The application serves as an intelligent task management and productivity platform that provides real-time assistance through voice commands, chat interface, and smart scheduling capabilities.
-It features multiple view modes including chat, calendar, timeline, and cash flow visualizations to help users manage their work and revenue streams effectively.
+It features multiple view modes including chat, calendar, timeline, and cash flow visualizations to help business owners manage their work and revenue streams effectively.

 ## Current Status (August 2, 2025)
 - ✅ Application fully functional and running on port 5000